allRisc/command_creator/docs/source/users_guide.rst

         )
         extra_positional: str = arg(
             default="Not-Given",
-            optional=True,
+            positional=True,
-            help="This is an extra positional argument, since it has 'optional=True'" )
+            help="This is an extra positional argument, since it has 'positional=True'" )
         option: bool = arg(
             default=False,